 The Community Corrections Program, funded by the Tennessee Dept. of Corrections, is designed to help alleviate the overcrowding of prisons and jails by offering constructive sentencing options for non-violent offenders in the Circuit Courts of the 14th Judicial District - Coffee County, the 17th Judicial District - Bedford, Lincoln, Marshall, and Moore Counties, and the 22nd Judicial District - Giles, Lawrence, Maury, and Wayne Counties.
 The Program provides intensive monitoring of offenders, and includes necessary services to enhance a successful reintegration into society.
-During fiscal year 2016, the Program served 475 clients who paid \$24,931 in victim restitution, \$13,156 in child support, and worked 4,989 hours of community service.
+During fiscal year 2017, the Program served 475 clients who paid \$14,687 in victim restitution, \$9,410 in child support, and worked 5,877 hours of community service.
+The Agency also added new programing for Recovery Court for Lincoln County funded through Tennessee Dept. of Mental Health and Substance Abuse Services.
+The Agency also received funding through the Tennessee Dept. of Criminal Justice Programs for a Pre-Release Case Manager.
+These two new programs will aid greatly with our court services.